Hall of Fame Inductees Prior to 2009

 1986

 • Lt.
 Gen. Frank E. Petersen (1949).
 Lt.
-Gen. U.S. Marine Corps; he served in Korea and Vietnam and at retirement was the ranking Marine advisor. (dec.)
+Gen. U.S. Marine Corps; he served in Korea and Vietnam and at retirement was the ranking Marine advisor. (deceased)

 • Rex Tod Hunter Stout (1903).
-Novelist; he created the mystery detective Nero Wolfe, and was a co-founder of the Vanguard Press. (dec.)
+Novelist; he created the mystery detective Nero Wolfe, and was a co-founder of the Vanguard Press. (deceased)

 • Dr. Ruth Stout Wright (1927).
-Educator; taught English at Topeka High School, was Dean of Students at Washburn University, and in 1958 served as President of the National Education Assn. (dec.)
+Educator; taught English at Topeka High School, was Dean of Students at Washburn University, and in 1958 served as President of the National Education Assn. (deceased)

 1985